Netflix/metaflow-service/services/ui_backend_service/README.md

 - `MF_METADATA_DB_PSWD` [defaults to postgres]
 - `MF_METADATA_DB_NAME` [defaults to postgres]

-Optionally you can also overrider the host and port the service runs on:
+Optionally you can also override the host and port the service runs on:

 - `MF_UI_METADATA_PORT` [defaults to 8083]
 - `MF_UI_METADATA_HOST` [defaults to 0.0.0.0]